-Keywords: Money Market
+Keywords: Money Market AACSB: Reflective thinking skills

 - 55) Capital market transactions include which of the following? - A) any security that is purchased from a brokerage firm that is well capitalized - B) common stock of a public corporation - C) all securities that are purchased in the open market - D) U.S. Treasury bills